arielj/rails-new-app/README.md

 - support `rails new` flags configuration
 - research requirements
 - improve validations (check rails version, ruby version, if gems are compatible with rails, etc)
-- make sure the `rails-new-app` command is available globally
 - show the user the current Ruby version
 - support a `rails-new-app-defaults` file at the HOME dir to set default options if empty answers